aarondail/react-zoomable-ui/docs/api/classes/pressinterpreter.md

 # Class: PressInterpreter

 If you are using [Space](space.md) then you don't need to use or interact directly with this class.
-It is used internally by [Space](space.md) along with [Pressable](pressable.md) to interpret and respond to press gestures.
+It is used internally by [Space](space.md) along with [Pressable](pressable.md) to interpret and respond to press interactions.

-On the other hand if you are using [ViewPort](viewport.md) without [Space](space.md) you may want to use this to make handling gestures easier.
+On the other hand if you are using [ViewPort](viewport.md) without [Space](space.md) you may want to use this to make handling interactions easier.

 It works by calling a [DecidePressHandlingCallback](../api.md#decidepresshandlingcallback) callback whenever a press starts, and the callback decides how the press should be handled.